Higher U(1)-gerbe connections in geometric prequantization: Examples

-We observe now that two complementary sectors of this higher prequantum 2d Poisson Chern-Simons field theory $\nabla_P$ lead a separate life of their own in the literature: on the one hand the sector where the bundle structures and hence the nontrivial ``instanton sectors'' of the field configurations are ignored and only the globally defined connection differential form data is retained; and on the other hand the complementary sector where only these bundle structures/ instanton sectors are considered and the connection data is ignored: \begin{enumerate} \item The restriction of the action functional $\exp(\int_{\Sigma_2}[\Sigma_2, \nabla_P])$ to the linearized theory -- hence along the canonical inclusion $\Omega(\Sigma, \mathfrak{P}) \hookrightarrow [\Sigma_2, \exp(\mathfrak{P})_{\mathrm{conn}}]$ of globally defined $\mathfrak{P}$-valued forms into all $\exp(\mathfrak{P})$-principal connections -- is the action functional of the \emph{Poisson sigma-model} \cite{kotov-strobl}. \item The restriction of the moduli stack of fields $\tau_1\exp(\mathfrak{P})_{\mathrm{conn}}$ to just $\tau_1\exp(\mathfrak{P})$ obtained by forgetting the differential refinement (the connection data) und just remembering the underlying $\exp(\mathfrak{P})$-principal bundles, yields what is known as the \emph{symplectic groupoid} of $\mathfrak{P}$.
+We now observe that two complementary sectors of this higher prequantum 2d Poisson Chern-Simons field theory $\nabla_P$ have a separate life of their own in the literature.
+On the one hand, there is the sector where the bundle structures (and hence, the nontrivial ``instanton sectors'' of the field configurations) are ignored and only the globally defined connection differential form data is retained, and on the other hand, there is the complementary sector where only these bundle structures/instanton sectors are considered, and the connection data is ignored.
+In more detail: \begin{enumerate} \item The restriction of the action functional $\exp(\int_{\Sigma_2}[\Sigma_2, \nabla_P])$ to the linearized theory, i.e., along the canonical inclusion $\Omega(\Sigma, \mathfrak{P}) \hookrightarrow [\Sigma_2, \mathcal{P}_{(X,\pi);\mathrm{conn}}]$ of globally defined $\mathfrak{P}$-valued forms into all $\mathcal{P}_{(X,\pi)}$-principal connections, is the action functional of the \emph{Poisson sigma-model} \cite{kotov-strobl}. \item Forgetting the connection data, and just remembering the bundle structure yields, as mentioned above, to the smooth groupoid $\mathcal{P}_{(X,\pi)}$ integrating the Poisson manifold $(X,\pi)$.
+While the prequantum 2-bundle $\nabla_P$ does not descend along the forgetful map $\mathcal{P}_{(X,\pi);\mathrm{conn}} \to \mathcal{P}_{(X,\pi)}$ its version $\nabla_P^1$ ``without curving'' does descend\footnote{Compare to the analogous statement for 3d Chern-Simons theory discussed above in Section \ref{ExtendedWZW}} and so we get the homotopy commutative diagram